Glossary

 Waves of democratization

-For the World of Referendums Report 2023, we aim to show how many and which type of referendums have occurred over different time periods.
+For the World of Referendums Report, we aim to show how many and which types of referendums have occurred over different time periods.
 For these time periods, we refer to the original work done by Huntington (1993) and refined by Lührmann and Lindberg (2019).

 World region